 or Host Site https://digitalbloggers.com/articles/elysiumspassage

 There is enough light for those who desire only to see,

 and enough darkness for those of a contrary disposition.

 That evening, while celebrating the most improbable achievement of my life, Eli rose to his feet and held up his pint of bitter.
 ‘To James; a toast.
-Congratulations, you did, it ol’ chap.
+Congratulations, you did it, ol’ chap.
 Welcome to Summit U. You passed your entrance exam and now qualify to enter our esteemed halls of learning.
 They’re all over the world and beyond; if you can find them.
-And just wait till you see the Great Hall.
+Just wait till you see the Great Hall.
 You may find yourself rewarded with much more than just a pat on the back.’

 ‘And what might this Great Hall be?’
 I asked.